-Boys & Girls of Clubs of San Francisco (BGCSF) and San Francisco Ballet are partnering up to offer a free, week-long dance program to promote creative expression and encourage education through the arts!
+Boys & Girls Clubs of San Francisco (BGCSF) and San Francisco Ballet are partnering up to offer a free, week-long dance program to promote creative expression and encourage education through the performing arts!

-Creative Movement: Have you always wanted to dance in the Nutcracker ballet?
+Ballet: Have you always wanted to dance in the Swan Lake ballet?
 Now’s your chance!
-Join this fun class and learn several Nutcracker roles.
+Join this fun class and learn several Swan Lake roles.

-Ms. DeCaminada entered SF Ballet School as a pre-ballet student and subsequently completed the School's entire course of study.
+Miss Kristi is a faculty member of SF Ballet School and teaches pre-ballet and ballet.
+Miss Kristi entered SF Ballet School as a pre-ballet student and subsequently completed the School's entire course of study.
 As a student in the School, she performed roles in SF Ballet's Nutcracker and other Company productions.
-In 1995, Ms. DeCaminada joined the SF Ballet School faculty.
-She earned her bachelors degree from UC Berkeley as an Alumni Scholar with a specialization in education, teaching, and early childhood development.
+In 1995, Miss Kristi joined the SF Ballet School faculty.
+She earned her bachelor’s degree from UC Berkeley as an Alumni Scholar with a specialization in education, teaching, and early childhood development.

 Hip Hop: If you love to dance, move and groove, then the Hip Hop class is for you!
 Join the fun and experience the creative process of Hip Hop!